amandasbrn/ai-meal-planner/README.md

 The idea to build this app is because I will be a university student again this year, and I will be living alone.
 As I am constantly confused about what food to make, along with the short amount of time to meal prep due to busy uni life, this app will surely support my lifestyle.

 ## 🛠️ Tech Stacks
-Python
+- Python
-Streamlit for UI and deployment (with template customization) Google Gemini
+- Streamlit for UI and deployment (with template customization)
+- Google Gemini AI
-Langchain for prompting, generating, and implementing the agentic feature Google Search grounding
+- Langchain for prompting, generating, and implementing the agentic feature
+- Google Search grounding
-Sqlite3
+- Sqlite3

 ## 👾 Application Features
 ### Build a meal plan & grocery shop list